r4g3baby/money-lib/README.md

 Most of the code is based of https://github.com/carlospalol/money.

-Currency data and formatting is powered by Babel
+Currency data and formatting is powered by [Babel](http://babel.pocoo.org).